 Show Horse

-Vaulting (under discussion for Australian Championships)

 9.1 Dressage

-Dressage Competitions, although not Official (as the event are limited to Interschool athletes), must be run under current EA National Dressage Rules.
+Dressage Competitions must be run under current EA National Dressage Rules.
 Found at - National Dressage Rules

-Restrictions in EA National Dressage Rules relating to age of riders for horses and ponies in rule 1.15.9 does not apply at Interschool.
+Restrictions relating to age of riders for horses and ponies (EA National Dressage Rules 1.15.4 and 1.18 (b)) do not apply to Interschool competitions.

-The levels of dressage offered at Australian Championships include Preliminary and Novice for Primary students, and Preliminary, Novice, Elementary, Medium and Advanced for Secondary students.

-FEI (small tour) tests may also be offered to suitably qualified entrants to encourage further participation at these levels and to expose junior athletes to a higher level of performance.
+FEI tests may be offered to suitably qualified entrants to encourage further participation at these levels and to expose junior athletes to a higher level of performance.
+Freestyle tests may also be offered.

 9.2 Jumping